der-fruhling/castaway/readme.md

 ### `Entrypoint`s

 `Entrypoint` classes are where Castaway start looking for any initialization code.
-It exists to differentiate normal classes from startup classes.
+They exist to differentiate normal classes from startup classes.

 Here's an example: